robleto/design-resources/README.md

+# Design Resources

-_A collection of links to articles, sites and resources that have shaped my professional designing and personal development curated by Greg Robleto (robleto.com)._
+_A curated collection of links to articles, sites, and resources that have shaped my professional design work and personal development—compiled by Greg Robleto (robleto.com)._

 ## Table of Contents